zowe/docs-site/docs/getting-started/user-roadmap-apiml.md

 - [**Extend Zowe API Mediation Layer**](../extend/extend-zowe-overview.md#extend-zowe-api-mediation-layer)

    Learn how you can extend the Zowe API Mediation Layer.
 Extenders can build and onboard additional API services to the API ML microservices ecosystem.
-REST APIs can register with the API Mediation Layer, which makes them available in the API Catalog and for routing through the API Gateway.
+REST APIs can register to the API Mediation Layer, which makes them available in the API Catalog and for routing through the API Gateway.

 - [**Onboarding overview**](../extend/extend-apiml/onboard-overview.md#prerequisites)

-   This information provides details about onboarding a REST API service to the Zowe API Mediation Layer.
+   This article provides details about onboarding a REST API service to the Zowe API Mediation Layer.

 - [**Zowe API ML repository**](https://github.com/zowe/zowe-api)